Psychology

 PSY 170 Social Psychology (4 Credits)

-The goal of social psychology is to understand and explain how our thoughts, feelings and behaviors are influenced by the actual, imagined and implied presence of others.
-At the heart of social psychology is the recognition that our responses are dramatically influenced by social situations.
-The course will provide students with an overview of research and theory in social psychology, focusing on the ways in which the study of social behavior is scientific.
-We will cover topics such as attitudes, persuasion, conformity, obedience, social self-concept, perception of others, stereotyping and discrimination, romantic relationships, gender roles, aggression and helping behavior.
+The goal of social psychology is to understand and explain how thoughts, feelings, and behaviors are influenced by the actual, imagined, and implied presence of others.
+At the heart of social psychology is the recognition that responses are dramatically influenced by social situations.
+The course provides students with an overview of research and theory in social psychology, focusing on the ways in which the study of social behavior is scientific.
+The course covers topics such as attitudes, persuasion, conformity, obedience, social self-concept, perception of others, stereotyping and discrimination, relationships, aggression, and helping behavior.
 Enrollment limited to 60. {S}

 Fall